allpix-squared/allpix-squared/src/modules/SPICENetlistWriter/README.md

 The netlist template needs to be formated as described and illustrated (`SPECTRE` syntax) below:
 - The netlist header.
 - A sub-circuit describing the circuit of interest (analog front-end for example).
-- If necessary, other instances (for example other voltage or current sources of the front-end)
+- If necessary, other instances (for example other voltage or current sources of the front-end).
-- A source (current or voltage), which will be used to replicate the electrical behavior of the collection electrode.
+- A current source, which will be used to replicate the electrical behavior of the collection electrode.
+A particular attention should be given to the polarity of the source.
-- The sub-circuit written as an instance, connected to the source
+- The sub-circuit written as an instance, connected to the source.
 - The netlist footer and the simulator options.

 ```